mchechulnikov/photosphere-di/README.md

 ```

 ### Facilitate low coupling
 Service can be registered just by interface: search of implementation is carried out in the registration process.
-It reduce horrible registration mappings that bring only redundant references throught the code.<br/>
+It reduce horrible registration mappings that bring only redundant references through a code.<br/>
 Just use `Register<TService>` method:
 ``` C#
 registrator.Register<IFoo>();